 The accounting for convertible debt securities is complex and subject to frequent scrutiny by the accounting regulatory bodies and is subject to change.
-The issuance of our convertible notes may have an accounting effect on our earnings per share on a fully diluted basis.
+The issuance of our convertible senior notes may have an accounting effect on our earnings per share on a fully diluted basis.
 Further, we cannot predict if or when changes in the accounting for convertible debt securities could be made and whether any such change could have an adverse impact on our reported or future financial results.
 Any such impacts could adversely affect the market price or value of our common stock.

-Risks Related to Our Notes
+Risks Related to Our 2024 Notes

-The Notes are unsecured and therefore are effectively subordinated to any secured indebtedness we have currently incurred or may incur in the future.
+The 2024 Notes are unsecured and therefore are effectively subordinated to any secured indebtedness we have currently incurred or may incur in the future.

-Our Notes are not secured by any of our assets or any of the assets of our subsidiaries.
-As a result, the Notes are effectively subordinated to any secured indebtedness we or our subsidiaries have currently incurred and may incur in the future (or any indebtedness that is initially unsecured to which we subsequently grant security) to the extent of the value of the assets securing such indebtedness.
-In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured indebtedness and the secured indebtedness of our subsidiaries may assert rights against the assets pledged to secure that indebtedness in order to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the Notes.
-As of December 31, 2012, we had \$83.0 million of outstanding borrowings under our Wells Fargo facility, \$135.0 million of outstanding borrowings under our ING facility, no borrowings outstanding under our Sumitomo facility and \$181.8 million of outstanding SBA-guaranteed debentures.
+Our 5.875% senior notes due 2024 (the "2024 Notes") are not secured by any of our assets or any of the assets of our subsidiaries.
+As a result, the 2024 Notes are effectively subordinated to any secured indebtedness we or our subsidiaries have currently incurred and may incur in the future (or any indebtedness that is initially unsecured to which we subsequently grant security) to the extent of the value of the assets securing such indebtedness.
+In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured indebtedness and the secured indebtedness of our subsidiaries may assert rights against the assets pledged to secure that indebtedness in order to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the 2024 Notes.
+As of September 30, 2012, we had \$60.3 million of outstanding borrowings under our Wells Fargo facility, \$141.0 million of outstanding borrowings under our ING facility and no borrowings outstanding under our Sumitomo facility.

-The Notes are structurally subordinated to the indebtedness and other liabilities of our subsidiaries.
+The 2024 Notes are structurally subordinated to the indebtedness and other liabilities of our subsidiaries.

-The Notes are obligations exclusively of Fifth Street Finance Corp. and not of any of our subsidiaries.
-None of our subsidiaries is a guaranter of the Notes and the Notes are not required to be guaranteed by any subsidiaries we may acquire or create in the future.
+The 2024 Notes are obligations exclusively of Fifth Street Finance Corp. and not of any of our subsidiaries.
+None of our subsidiaries is a guarantor of the 2024 Notes and the 2024 Notes are not required to be guaranteed by any subsidiaries we may acquire or create in the future.
 A portion of the indebtedness required to be consolidated on our balance sheet is held through our SBIC subsidiaries.
-The assets of such subsidiaries are not directly available to satisfy the claims of our creditors, including holders of the Notes.
+The assets of such subsidiaries are not directly available to satisfy the claims of our creditors, including holders of the 2024 Notes.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Financial Condition, Liquidity and Capital Resources" for more detail on the SBA-guaranteed debentures.